EricRohlfs/blog/docs/belly-button-attributes.md

 I'll regret this name later, but it stuck in my head as a good enough mnemonic device to explain the concept, so sticking with it for now.

+Also, this is not about buttons, but html attributes.

 Note: There are a few goals in the HTML and ES spec for managing external and internal state using aria-attributes and other things, but for now I would like something simpler.

 I'm proposing what I call belly-button-attributes.